GlobalBans-Authority/flog/README.md

 <p align="center"><img src = "/assets/example.png"></p>

 FLog is a straightforward logger for Go that keeps things simple, just like logging should be.
-This is a fork of FLog, The GlobalBans logger, full up to date one can be found at https://github.com/GlobalBans-Authority/FLog

 ### Features:
 - Multiple log levels (Error, Warn, Info, Debug, Success)
-- Color-coded console output
+- Color-coded console output from RGB
 - Concurrent file logging with buffered writes
 - Automatic log file rotation
 - Silent logging option
 - Caller information tracking
 - Formatted logging support
 - Built to "Make Loggers Great Again."
+- Level Sanitization
+- Custom log levels
+- yada yada no one reads this far into the read me anyways

+most this above should work, what do i look like to you? a devoloper?

 ## Upcoming features
-- Log rotation
 - Log Sanitization
-- Level filtering
 - Configs for all above